Filter

 ### Company attribute filter

-This filter can be used to check company attributes against a set predicates.
-The attributes include the `First seen` and `Last seen` which are maintained by Reflag.
-You can use any attribute name that your application sent to Reflag.
+This filter can be used to check company attributes against a set of predicates.
+The attributes include `First seen` and `Last seen`, which are maintained by Reflag.
+You can use any attribute name that your application sends to Reflag.

-This filter allows checking company's feature-specific metrics.
-These metrics include things like `Event count`, `First used`, `Last used`, end etc.
+This filter allows checking company-level flag metrics.
+These metrics include `Event count`, `First used`, `Last used`, and more.

 ### User attribute filter

-This filter can be used to check user attributes against a set predicates.
-You can use any attribute name that your application sent to Reflag when updating user.
+This filter can be used to check user attributes against a set of predicates.
+You can use any attribute name that your application sends to Reflag when updating a user.

 ### Event attribute filter

-This filter can be used to check event attributes against a set predicates.
-You can use any attribute name that your application sent to Reflag when sending track events.
+This filter can be used to check event attributes against a set of predicates.
+You can use any attribute name that your application sends to Reflag when sending track events.

 ### Company segment filter